David Andrews (American football): Professional career

 On May 12, 2017, Andrews signed a three-year contract extension with the Patriots through the 2020 season.
 The deal has a base value of $9.6 million, with a $1.6 million signing bonus, and an additional $2.1 million in incentives.
 On September 5, 2017, Andrews was named a Patriots captain for the first time in his career.
 Andrews started 17 of 19 games for the Patriots, including their Super Bowl LII loss to the Philadelphia Eagles.

 Andrews once again started all 16 games at center for the Patriots in 2018.
-Andrews helped the Patriots reach their third straight Super Bowl appearance after they defeated the Los Angeles Chargers and Kansas City Chiefs in the playoffs; they defeated the Los Angeles Rams by a score of 13–3 in Super Bowl LIII.
+Andrews helped the Patriots reach their third straight Super Bowl appearance after they defeated Los Angeles Chargers and Kansas City Chiefs in the playoffs; they defeated the Los Angeles Rams by a score of 13–3 in Super Bowl LIII.
 Andrews had a fumble recovery in the victory.

-On August 26, 2019, it was revealed that Andrews was diagnosed with a pulmonary embolism, putting his 2019 season in jeopardy.
-He was placed on season-ending injured reserve on August 31, 2019.
+On August 26, 2019, it was revealed that Andrews was diagnosed with a pulmonary embolism, putting his season in jeopardy.
+He was placed on season-ending injured reserve on August 31.

 Andrews returned to the Patriots starting lineup in 2020 after missing all of 2019.
 On September 26, 2020, he was placed on injured reserve after undergoing surgery on his thumb.
 He was activated on October 24.

 On March 22, 2021, Andrews re-signed with the Patriots on a four-year deal.

+Andrews remained the starting center for the Patriots in the 2022 and 2023 seasons.

+On October 4, 2024, Andrews was placed on season-ending injured reserve, after suffering a shoulder injury in Week 4 against the San Francisco 49ers.

+Andrews was released by the Patriots on March 13, 2025, after ten seasons with the team.
+Andrews announced his retirement on May 28 and participated in a retirement ceremony at Gillette Stadium on June 2.

+Post retirement

+After retiring, Andrews joined NBC Sports Boston.
+It was later announced that he and former teammate Brian Hoyer would be starting their own football podcast named The Quick Snap.
+It debuted in September of 2025.
+Andrews also makes weekly appearances every Monday on Zolak and Bertrand to break down that weeks New England Patriots game.

 Personal life

 Andrews and his wife Mackenzie were married on April 8, 2017.
 His uncle, the late Dan Reeves, played and coached in the NFL.
+Andrews and his wife have two sons.

+Andrew’s is involved with multiple charities in the New England area, he himself host a yearly celebrity bowling charity event called Strikes for Tykes with the proceeds going to organizations for children and families that supports physical and mental health.
+Some of his other charitable acts include "Saving by Shaving" for cancer research, working with animal adoption drives along with visiting sick children in the hospital.